YourRoots by Genomelink

 Children(s): Polly GREY

-The story of Philip GRAY began in 1766 in Tiverton, Newport, Rhode Island, United States.
-Philip GRAY married Susannah Almy, and had children including Polly Parly GREY.
-Philip GRAY passed away in 1825 in Wheeling, Belmont, Ohio, United States.
+In 1766, Philip GRAY entered the world in Tiverton, Newport, Rhode Island, United States, born to Pardon Gray And Mary Brown.
+Philip GRAY married Susannah Almy, and had children including Polly Parly Grey.
+Philip GRAY passed away in 1825 in Ohio County, West Virginia, USA.

 Find more search results for Philip GRAY